 At this point, you’ve completed the minimum setup to have a functional Databricks workspace.
 Congratulations!
 In a production environment, you should also perform or familiarize yourself with the administrative tasks that follow.
 If you’re new to Databricks, this might also be a good time to run the Get started as a Databricks Data Science & Engineering user tutorial.

 Now that you have users, you should secure your data by giving your users access only to the Databricks functionality and data they need.
 This step requires the Premium plan or above.
-If you don’t have it, contact your Databricks sales representative.
+If you don’t have it, go to the Account Console to update your subscription or contact your Databricks sales representative.

 - Read about data governance best practices on Databricks